 “If it's your job to eat a frog, it's best to do it first thing in the morning.
 And If it's your job to eat two frogs, it's best to eat the biggest one first.”

-Productivity consultant Brain Tracy named the Eat The Frog method after this vivid piece of advice from Mark Twain.
+Productivity consultant Brian Tracy named the Eat The Frog method after this vivid piece of advice from Mark Twain.
 While there’s more power and nuance to this method than meets the eye, it all boils down to this: Identify one important task for the day and do it first.

-At this point, you may be thinking “ONE TASK?
+At this point, you may be thinking, “ONE TASK?
 ARE YOU INSANE?
 I HAVE DOZENS OF THINGS I HAVE TO GET DONE EVERY DAY.
 I CAN’T POSSIBLY DO JUST ONE THING!”

 Bear with me.
 If you feel pulled in a million directions and overwhelmed by the number of tasks on your plate each day, I’d argue that this method will be even more powerful for you.
 It’s not that you’ll kick up your feet and call it a day once you’ve eaten your one frog.
 You’ll still work on other things, but your most important (often your most difficult task that requires the most energy and focus) will be prioritized first before all those other less-important-but-more-urgent things get in the way.
-For example, Doist’s founder and CEO routinely checks 15-20 tasks off in a day but sets a goal to complete at least one high impact task daily.
+For example, Doist’s founder and CEO routinely checks 15-20 tasks off in a day but sets a goal to complete at least one high-impact task daily.

 Of course, you can always experiment with the exact number of tasks.
-Agile Results calls for 3 tasks a day, the Ivy Lee method calls for 6.
+Agile Results calls for 3 tasks a day, and the Ivy Lee method calls for 6.
 But I’d encourage you to try out the most extreme version first.
 There’s something about the extreme simplicity and hyper-focus of just one task that I’ve found makes this method particularly effective.